KyrianU/taste-of-africa/README.md

 - You will then have two options(automatic or manual deployment), the automatic deployment will generate a new application everytime a change has been pushed to github, whereas the manual deployment requires the user to "Deploy Branch" button whenever the user wants to make a change.
 - Once the method of deployemnt has been selected, click on "Deploy Branch", your application should then be built.
 To then see it, click view

+#### Final Deployment

+1. When the development is complete, if you had left `Debug = True` in settings.py file, it is very important to change to `Debug = False`
+2. Commit and push your codes to your project repository
+3. Once that is done, open up Heroku, navigate to your project's app.
+Click on the settings tab, open up the config vars and delete the DISABLE_COLLECTSTATIC variable.
+4. Navigate to 'Deploy' tab and scroll all the way down to 'Deploy a Github Branch'
+5. Please select the branch you want to deploy and then click on the Deploy Branch button.
+When the app has been deployed, you should be able to see a successfull message in the built log saying 'Your app was successfully deployed'.
+To view the app on the browser, click 'View', or you can you click on 'Open App' button at the top of the page.

 # Credits